bobiasg/cfj-cognito-amplify/content/2_Lab_1_User_Pool_API_Authentication/27_Social_Login.md

 To add google for authentication, we need to create OAuth client ID in Google API console.
 Open browser to access https://console.cloud.google.com/, select a project or create new project if not exists, and select "API & Service" in overview of project.
 Select "Credentials" tab and click "Create Crendentials" to create new OAuth Client
 ![Social](/images/101-social-02.png)

-Select Applicatio Type is Web Application, Enter name and set redirect Url.
+Select Applicatio Type is _Web Application_, Enter name and set redirect Url.
 Redirect URI should be set to https://<your-user-pool-domain>/oauth2/idpresponse.
 ![Social](/images/102-social-03.png)

-Click "Create" to create new crendentials.
+Click "**Create**" to create new crendentials.
 Store Client Id and Client Secret for setup in AWS Cognito.
 ![Social](/images/103-social-04.png)

-Go to "CFJ-01" User Pool, tab "Sign-in experience", click "Add identity provider"
+Go to "_CFJ-01_" User Pool, tab "_Sign-in experience_", click "**Add identity provider**"
 ![Social](/images/110-social-10.png)

-Select "Google" and provider Client Id and Client Secret that has created above.
-Click "Add identity provider" to create Federated identity provider sign-in
+Select "_Google_" and provider Client Id and Client Secret that has created above.
+Click "**Add identity provider**" to create Federated identity provider sign-in
 ![Social](/images/111-social-11.png)

 ## Login with Hosted UI

 We need to edit Hosted UI for using Google Authentication.
-In "CFJ-01" User pool, Select "cfj-client", Click "Edit" on Hosted UI tab, add "Google" in "Identity provider"
+In "_CFJ-01_" User pool, Select "_cfj-client_", Click "**Edit**" on _Hosted UI_ tab, add "**Google**" in "Identity provider"
 ![Social](/images/112-social-12.png)

-Click "Save", it return to app client overview.
-On Hosted UI tab, Click "View Hosted UI" to see new Sign in with Google.
+Click "**Save**", it return to app client overview.
+On Hosted UI tab, Click "_View Hosted UI_" to see new Sign in with Google.
 ![Social](/images/113-social-13.png)
 ![Social](/images/114-social-14.png)